jpchawanda1/DSA2040_Practical_Exam_Justice_444/README.md

   - Task 2: KMeans clustering with metrics and visualizations.
   - Task 3: Classification (Decision Tree + KNN) and Association Rule Mining (Apriori or fallback).

-Key notebooks are listed in Project Structure below.

 ## 2) Datasets Used

 - Online Retail (UCI) – provided Excel file at `raw_data/Online Retail.xlsx`.
   - Used for the DW ETL to build Customer, Product, and Time dimensions and the Sales fact.
 - Iris dataset (from scikit-learn) – used in data mining preprocessing, clustering, and classification tasks.
-- Synthetic transactional basket data – used only for association rule mining where a retail transaction dataset is not available in the repo; Apriori is run via `mlxtend` if installed, with a simple pairwise fallback if not.
+- Synthetic transactional basket data – used only for association rule mining where a retail transaction dataset is not available in the repo.

 ## 3) Implemented Star Schema (as built)